Also known as Red mite, these tiny invertebrates attack the surface of your fruit (often around the stalk), not harming the juicy flesh inside.

-Reference: NSW Department of Industries, Department of Agriculture & Food, Western Australia , Don Ferrin, Louisiana State University Agricultural Center, Bugwood.org, and of course or FST team.
+References: NSW Department of Primary Industries, Department of Agriculture & Food, Western Australia , University of Florida - Matthew Orwat, Gardening Knowhow, Don Ferrin, Louisiana State University Agricultural Center, Bugwood.org and the FST team.

 Welcome to Fruit Salad Trees!